olstenlarck/eslint-config-xaxa/README.md

 ## Related Projects
 Some of these projects are used here or were inspiration for this one, others are just related.
 So, thanks for your existance!
 - [asia](https://www.npmjs.com/package/asia): Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow | [homepage](https://github.com/olstenlarck/asia#readme "Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow")
-- [charlike](https://www.npmjs.com/package/charlike): Small, fast, simple and streaming project scaffolder for myself, but not only… [more](https://github.com/tunnckoCore/charlike) | [homepage](https://github.com/tunnckoCore/charlike "Small, fast, simple and streaming project scaffolder for myself, but not only.
+- [charlike](https://www.npmjs.com/package/charlike): Small, fast, simple and streaming project scaffolder for myself, but not… [more](https://github.com/tunnckoCore/charlike) | [homepage](https://github.com/tunnckoCore/charlike "Small, fast, simple and streaming project scaffolder for myself, but not only.
 Supports hundreds of template engines through the @JSTransformers API or if you want custom `render` function passed through options")
 - [gitcommit](https://www.npmjs.com/package/gitcommit): Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant. | [homepage](https://github.com/tunnckoCore/gitcommit "Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant.")
 - [new-release](https://www.npmjs.com/package/new-release): A stable alternative to [semantic-release][].
-Only handles NPM publishing and nothing more… [more](https://github.com/tunnckoCore/new-release#readme) | [homepage](https://github.com/tunnckoCore/new-release#readme "A stable alternative to [semantic-release][].
+Only handles NPM publishing and nothing… [more](https://github.com/tunnckoCore/new-release#readme) | [homepage](https://github.com/tunnckoCore/new-release#readme "A stable alternative to [semantic-release][].
 Only handles NPM publishing and nothing more.
 For creating GitHub releases use the Semantic Release GitHub App")
 - [xaxa](https://www.npmjs.com/package/xaxa): Zero-config linting, powered by few amazing unicorns, AirBnB & Prettier. | [homepage](https://github.com/olstenlarck/xaxa "Zero-config linting, powered by few amazing unicorns, AirBnB & Prettier.")

 **[back to top](#thetop)**